 The member or representative is responsible for acknowledging receipt of the NOMNC by signing the document.
-The member or representative is also responsible for contacting the QIO (no later than noon of the first day after receiving the NOMNC) if they wish to appeal the termination and obtain an expedited review.
+The member or representative is also responsible for contacting the QIO (no later than noon of the first day after receiving the NOMNC), if they wish to appeal the termination and obtain an expedited review.
+The member may also make an expedited pre-service appeal request to the Anthem Medicare Complaints, Appeals and Grievances Department should they miss their time frame for appealing to the QIO and are still in the facility.